PokemonAutomation/ComputerControl/Wiki/Developer/Tests.md

 The key of the map in the above example is "PokemonLA_BattleMenuDetector" (we use "\_" to connect test space and test obj name).
 The value type of the map is `TestFunction = std::function<int(const std::string& test_file_path)>.` This is the test function.

-You can read the code of existing test functions like `test_pokemonLA_BattleMenuDetector()` to know how to write test code.